Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

 \section{Boundedness properties of the Riesz transforms}

 We now are equipped with the convergence results we need to complete the proof of the main theorem by following the supervisor argument of Nazarov in \cite{NaVo}.
-We begin with a short formal argument in the plane, and then complete the proof by adapting Nazarov's supervisor argument for the Hilbert transform to the transplantation of Riesz transforms.
+We begin with a short formal argument, then we adapt Nazarov's supervisor argument for the Hilbert transform to the transplantation of Riesz transforms, and then complete the proof by extending our weights to all of $\mathbb{R}^n$ and showing the Riesz transform $R_1$ has large norm for this weight pair, while $R_2$ has small norm.